burlingtoncode/btvdev-slack/admins.md

-The following people are Admins and btvdev slack.
+The following people are Admins on btvdev slack.
 They can help resolve Code of Conduct issues or other slack related issues:

 ```
 beerlington